How Much Will Car Prices Go Up With Tariffs?

 Estimates of how much more cars will cost vary, but the consensus among forecasters is that the impact will be painful.

-The staff of The Kiplinger Letter estimate that new-car prices will rise by $5,000 to $10,000 in the case of foreign brands, and $3,000 for domestic vehicles.
+The staff of The Kiplinger Letter estimates that new car prices will rise by $5,000 to $10,000 in the case of foreign brands, and $3,000 for domestic vehicles.

 Vehicle availability also figures to worsen, as some key components or materials that used to be imported become prohibitively expensive and manufacturers struggle to line up domestically sourced replacements.